 This integrative and practical course is a survey of the principal areas of systematic theology.
-It provides an overview of theological method, revelation, Scripture, God, Christ, the Holy Spirit, humanity, sin, salvation, angels, the church, and the last things (MA in Counseling Psychology students only).
+It provides an overview of theological method, revelation, Scripture, God, Christ, the Holy Spirit, humanity, sin, salvation, angels, the church, and the last things.
+Open only to MA in Counseling Psychology students.